STD Testing and Treatment in San Fransisco

 How to prevent contracting an STD?

 The only sure way to prevent an STD is abstinence; however, there ways to lessen your chances of being infected.
-Although condoms are not 100% effective, you should use them every time you have sex and for the entire sex act.
+Although condoms are not 100 percent effective, you should use them every time you have sex and for the entire sex act.
 Unless you are allergic, only latex condoms are suggested.
 Education is always important, knowing how to use a condom properly will ensure the effectiveness of this preventative technique.

 If your sex partner has genital sores, a rash, discharge or other symptoms avoid any sex act until a doctor has been consulted.
 It is recommended that prior to becoming sexually active, individuals get a hepatitis B vaccine and are tested for HIV.
 Though HIV is usually considered an STD, there are also non-sexual ways of infection such as illicit drug use.
 Knowing your status can go a long way in preventing the spread of HIV and AIDS.